peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 * <code>[GetSignedBit(int)](#GetSignedBit_int)</code> - Returns whether a bit is set in the two's-complement form (see T:PeterO.
 * <code>[GetSignedBit(PeterO.Numbers.EInteger)](#GetSignedBit_PeterO_Numbers_EInteger)</code> - Returns whether a bit is set in the two's-complement form (see T:PeterO.
 * <code>[GetSignedBitLength()](#GetSignedBitLength)</code> - <b>Deprecated:</b> This method may overflow.
 Use GetSignedBitLengthAsEInteger instead.
-* <code>[GetSignedBitLengthAsEInteger()](#GetSignedBitLengthAsEInteger)</code> - Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of an arbitrary-precision integer.
+* <code>[GetSignedBitLengthAsEInteger()](#GetSignedBitLengthAsEInteger)</code> - Finds the minimum number of bits needed to represent this object's value, except for its sign, and returns that number of bits as an arbitrary-precision integer.
-* <code>[GetSignedBitLengthAsInt64()](#GetSignedBitLengthAsInt64)</code> - Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of a 64-bit signed integer.
+* <code>[GetSignedBitLengthAsInt64()](#GetSignedBitLengthAsInt64)</code> - Finds the minimum number of bits needed to represent this object's value, except for its sign, and returns that number of bits as a 64-bit signed integer.
 * <code>[GetUnsignedBit(int)](#GetUnsignedBit_int)</code> - Returns whether a bit is set in this number's absolute value.
 * <code>[GetUnsignedBit(PeterO.Numbers.EInteger)](#GetUnsignedBit_PeterO_Numbers_EInteger)</code> - Returns whether a bit is set in this number's absolute value.
 * <code>[GetUnsignedBitLength()](#GetUnsignedBitLength)</code> - <b>Deprecated:</b> This method may overflow.
 Use GetUnsignedBitLengthAsEInteger instead.
-* <code>[GetUnsignedBitLengthAsEInteger()](#GetUnsignedBitLengthAsEInteger)</code> - Finds the minimum number of bits needed to represent this number's absolute value, in the form of an arbitrary-precision integer.
+* <code>[GetUnsignedBitLengthAsEInteger()](#GetUnsignedBitLengthAsEInteger)</code> - Finds the minimum number of bits needed to represent this number's absolute value, and returns that number of bits as an arbitrary-precision integer.
-* <code>[GetUnsignedBitLengthAsInt64()](#GetUnsignedBitLengthAsInt64)</code> - Finds the minimum number of bits needed to represent this number's absolute value, in the form of a 64-bit signed integer.
+* <code>[GetUnsignedBitLengthAsInt64()](#GetUnsignedBitLengthAsInt64)</code> - Finds the minimum number of bits needed to represent this number's absolute value, and returns that number of bits as a 64-bit signed integer.
 * <code>[Imp(PeterO.Numbers.EInteger)](#Imp_PeterO_Numbers_EInteger)</code> - Does an OR NOT operation (or implication or IMP operation) between this arbitrary-precision integer and another one.
 * <code>[implicit operator PeterO.Numbers.EInteger(byte)](#implicit_operator_PeterO_Numbers_EInteger_byte)</code> - Converts a byte (from 0 to 255) to an arbitrary-precision integer.
 * <code>[implicit operator PeterO.Numbers.EInteger(int)](#implicit_operator_PeterO_Numbers_EInteger_int)</code> - Converts a 32-bit signed integer to an arbitrary-precision integer.